learn-co-curriculum/phase-3-sinatra-react-project/README.md

 - Remove a book from favorites
 - Add a book to favorites
 - Add a new book to the database
+- View a list of articles from the New York Times

 ### Build